volution/kawipiko/documentation/readme.rst

 --------

+CDB is the venerable key-value embedded database implemented by D.J.
+Bernstein, `<https://cr.yp.to/cdb.html>`__, and was used in many software solutions implemented by him, most notably `qmail <https://cr.yp.to/qmail.html>`__ and `tinydns <https://cr.yp.to/djbdns/tinydns.html>`__.
+From there it was picked up by many other network services that required mostly-static low-overhead lookup tables, like for example Postfix as an alternative for its user database.

 Until I expand upon why I have chosen to use CDB for service static website content, you can read about the `sparkey <https://github.com/spotify/sparkey>`__ from Spotify.